The-Dawwctor/sempre/interactive/README.md

         ./interactive/run @mode=robot -server -interactive

-  things in the core language such as `goal 1 2 3`, `block 2 4 6` should work.
+  things in the core language such as `add red 1 2 3`, `block 2 4 6` should work.

 ### Interacting with the server